rath/libxml2-java/README.md

 - XPathTest: Test cases for XPath APIs.
 - DomManipulationTest: Test cases for creating and update DOM.

+## Performance

+_libxml2-java_ is not so fast as I expected.
+The following is a brief comparison with Apache Xerces which is bundled on JDK with 100KB xml document.
+You can examine below comparison by running `org.xmlsoft.test.RssTest`.

+### Parsing as DOM

+libxml2-java is simple wrapper for native libxml2.
+Document object that `LibXml.parseFile` returns and their children are lazy initialised on demand, for example `Node.getName()` directly calls `NewStringUTF(env, xmlNodePtr->name)`.
+For that reason, returning Document object is 2 times faster than Apache Xerces, but when you start calling `Node.getName()` or `Node.getChildText()`, it shows same speed or even slower than Apache Xerces's implementation.

+### Parsing as SAX

+Calling Java method from the native codes is obviously slow.
+Even though libxml2-java caches all core classes, jmethodID, jfieldID, and uses CallNonvirtualXXXMethod rather than CallXXXMethod, it almost 2 times slower than Apache Xerces.
+Aside from this issue, there are lots of byte/char conversion on every callback method.
+It makes SAX parsing performance of libxml2-java cannot beat implementation of pure java.
+Although I tried to put tricky codes to overcome this weakness, it didn't help a lot.

 ## Notes

 - Make sure libxml2 library is configured with --with-threads option.